List of Historic Environment Scotland properties

 This list includes the historic houses, castles, abbeys, museums and other buildings and monuments in the care of Historic Environment Scotland (HES).
 HES (Àrainneachd Eachdraidheil Alba) is a non-departmental public body of the Scottish Government, responsible for investigating, caring for and promoting Scotland’s historic environment.
 It maintains over 300 properties, that together attract more than 3 million visitors annually.

+The list is grouped by Scottish council areas.